PiyushBL45t/Indian-Sign-Language-Detection-using-Deep-Learning/README.md

 #### <ins>View the published research paper on <b>International Journals of Scientific Research for Engineering and Management from the link given</ins>: <a href = "http://www.doi.org/10.55041/IJSREM16932" >Indian Sign Language Research Paper</a>

 # <p align = "center">A Brief Intro </p>
-## <p>We are building a project that collaborates MAchine Learning and Android Development with some algorithms upon the topic <i> Indian Sign Language Detection</i> </p>
+## <p>We are building a project that collaborates Machine Learning and Android Development with some algorithms upon the topic <i> Indian Sign Language Detection</i> </p>

 <p align = "center"><img src = "https://github.com/PiyushBL45t/ISL---Project-4th-year-SVIT/blob/main/Images/App%20Interface.jpeg"/></p>